 If my first semester test scores are unsatisfactory, what assistance can you provide to help me improve my test scores?

-The OAA works to sharpen academic skills such as critical reading, critical thinking, logic and analysis, and writing.
-The Office can work with students to help them broaden their understanding of doctrinal material, and to achieve academic goals.
-Students who did not perform academically as expected academically are welcome to contact OAA.
+The OAA works with students to sharpen academic skills such as critical reading, critical thinking, logic and analysis, and essay writing through structured exercises.
+In addition to skills development, the Office works with students to help them to process and organize doctrinal material and to develop academic success plans.

 Is the Office of Academic Achievement available for all students, or just 1L students?